 Clipping coupons have helped me to cut my grocery and household items budget in half.
 There are coupon databases available online that will help you to see if there is a coupon available for a certain product, saving you both time and money.
 I’m no longer a shopping addict, but when I do go shopping I typically go straight to the sales rack to get the best deals.
 Before I hit the checkout line, I always check Retailmenot to see if there are any available coupons to help me save even more money on my purchase.

 If I can do this, so can you.
 You may get discouraged when you face that mountain of debt initially and fall off the wagon a few times along the way, but do not give up.

-This journey won’t be easy, but believe me when I say it will be worth when you become debt free.
+This journey won’t be easy, but believe me when I say it will be worth it when you become debt-free.
 Put in the work, make small changes and watch the path of your financial future change for the better.